 The regional nature of the area's tourism industry results in cross-attraction of visitors into and out of Sturbridge from neighboring communities.
-In 2007, a study was prepared under the auspices of the Sturbridge Heritage Preservation Partnership (SHPP) that examined the town's tourism economy within its regional context, identified strengths and weaknesses, and recommended a strategy for increasing and extending visitation levels to the town.
-The study found that 76% of visitors spend only one day in the area and 70% participate in only one activity.
+In 2007, a study was prepared under the auspices of the Sturbridge Heritage Preservation Partnership (SHPP) that examined the town's tourism economy within its regional context, identified strengths and weaknesses, and recommended a strategy for increasing and extending visitation levels to the town.3 The study found that 76% of visitors spend only one day in the area and 70% participate in only one activity.
+Approximately 65% of the visitors report spending less than \$250.
 Presently, the town and region offer good highway access for visitors, with attractions that provide a sense of history, natural beauty, outdoor recreation, quaint towns with scenic drives, and "day" activities for families.
-Items found to be lacking include activities for complete family weekends, other historically significant locations (e.g., Plymouth or Boston), luxury retreats, and more shopping alternatives.
+Items found to be lacking include activities for complete family weekends, other historically significant locations (e.g., Plymouth), luxury retreats, and shopping.
 In addition, the image or "brand" of the town often varied from visitor's expectations since many equate the OSV's historic setting with the town as a whole.
 The study recommended that appropriate target groups for future marketing efforts should include family campers, scenery viewers, and pass-thru visitors.
 The recommendation to revise the town/region's brand is reflected in the Sturbridge Townships name/logo and an improved website and initial marketing efforts have already been implemented.
-Other key conclusions and recommendations from the study were as follows.
+Based on comparisons with Plymouth and North Conway, NH, other key conclusions and recommendations from the study were as follows: